 Christmas traditions have the power to bring people together and reminisce, as well as forge new memories.

 Every year, Starbucks’ delivers a new holiday cup design which inspires people to collect seasonal cups and discuss the designs over social media.
-The discussions can get quite lively, and often centre around how the new design compares to the previous years.
+The discussions can get quite lively, and often center around how the new design compares to the previous years.

 The campaign has been so successful that a design which fails to satisfy customers’ expectations never fails to generate a torrent of tweets and posts from customers who vent their frustrations.
 As a result, Starbucks regularly enjoys a wave of viral posts every holiday season.